gauravatwork01/Tableau---Covid-19/README.md

-# SQL - Data Analytics Projects
+# TABLEAU - Data Analytics Project
-Compilation of MySQL queries for
-Data Analytics and Business Intelligence.
+Compilation of Tableau worksheets and dashboards for Data Analytics and Business Intelligence through visualizations.
 ## Objective

-Use MySQL for relevant data extraction, aggregations, and operations for Data Analytics and Business Intelligence answering various business related questions.
+Use TABLEAU for data analytics using powerful visualizations.

 ## Directions

-Please open MySQL_queries.md file.
+Please open Tableau_link.md file.